Micromeritics

-Micromeritics is the science and technology of small particles pioneered by Joseph M. DallaValle.
+Micromeritics is the science of the behavior of particulate materials smaller than 75 μm.
 It is thus the study of the fundamental and derived properties of individual as well as a collection of particles.
+Micromeritics involves materials with larger particles than nanoparticles where they are smaller than 0.1 μm.

 The knowledge and control of the size of particles has importance in pharmacy and materials science.
 The size, and hence the surface area of a particle, can be related to the physical, chemical and pharmacological properties of drugs.
 Clinically, the particle size of a drug can affect its release from dosage forms that are administered orally, parenterally, rectally and topically.
 The successful formulation of suspensions, emulsions and tablets; both physical stability and pharmacological response also depends on the particle size achieved in the product.

 Origin

 The term was coined by Joseph Marius DallaValle in his book Micromeritics: The Technology of Fine Particles (1948).
 It was derived from the Greek words μικρο meaning "small" and μέρος meaning "part".
-The size range which he covered in the book was from 10−1 to 105 micrometers.
+The size range which he covered in the book was from 100 nm to 100 mm.
 Anything smaller than this but bigger than a molecule was referred to at the time as a colloid but is now often referred to as a nanoparticle.

 Applications included soil physics, mineral physics, chemical engineering, geology, and hydrology.
 Characteristics discussed included particle size and shape, packing, electrical, optical, chemical and surface science.